-But standing too much isn’t necessarily healthful either.
+But standing too much isn’t necessarily healthy either.

 “The key is moving around,” said Kait Engle, D.N.P. occupational health nurse practitioner with Marshfield Clinic Health System.
-“Sit-stand desks allow employees to move, which is key to a healthy lifestyle.”
+“Sit-stand desks allow employees to move, which is key to being healthy.”

 Try not to let 30 minutes go by without movement.
 Make reminders or cues if you find yourself in one position over the other.
 This can be after a long meeting, answering the phone or after lunch.

 Sit-stand adjustable desks that are too small can create a risk of carpal tunnel, rounded shoulders, back pain and neck pain.

-It should have various points of adjustment like keyboard, monitor and writing area to name a few.
+It should have various points of adjustment like keyboard, monitor and writing areas to name a few.

 Follow this guide to successfully fine-tune your adjustable desk.